 There are about four buses that connect Rome to Pisa every day (less on weekends), all of them departing from Bus Station Roma Tiburtina.
 Keep in mind that there are no departing buses in the late afternoon - the first bus leaves from the station at 2:10am and the last one just before 2pm.

 A number of long-distance buses cover the route, with Eurolines and Flixbus taking the lead.
 These are comfortable buses, with free Wi-Fi, entertainment, and hot drinks on board.
 Buses stop at different places in Pisa, with the most popular arrival point being the Parcheggio Pietrasantina (Pietrasantina car park).

 4. From Rome to Pisa by Plane

-From Pisa's airport, you can get to the city by bus or train.
-Buses take 10 to 15 minutes to reach the city center, depending on traffic, while the train reaches Pisa Centrale – the city's central train station-- in just five minutes.
+From Pisa's only airport, you can get to the city by bus or train.
+Buses take 10 to 15 minutes to reach the city center, depending on traffic, while the train reaches Pisa Centrale – the city's central train station – in just five minutes.
 Both trains and buses run every 30 minutes but only until the early evening.
-After that, you'll have to take a taxi – you'll find many parked just outside the arrival area.
+After that, you'll have to take a taxi; you'll find many parked just outside the arrival area.

 5. From Rome to Pisa by Car

 There are two main routes to travel between Rome and Pisa: the faster A1 or the quieter E80.
 In normal traffic conditions, both actually take about four hours to cover around 350 kilometers, but you're less likely to get stuck in traffic on the E80.

 The E80 coastal highway offers some peeks of the ocean here and there, but you'll have to stop along the way to truly appreciate the views.
 There are plenty of places to do this, though, as the route crosses the beautiful Tuscan countryside.